beaker-project/beaker/documentation/admin-guide/openstack.rst

     INSERT INTO openstack_region (lab_controller_id)
     SELECT id FROM lab_controller WHERE fqdn = 'lab.example.com';

+In order to boot distro installers on OpenStack instances, Beaker relies on a special image containing the iPXE network boot loader, which then loads its boot configuration from the Beaker server.
+The :program:`beaker-create-ipxe-image` tool creates and uploads a suitable image to Glance.
+You must run this tool once after defining an OpenStack region.

 The name for each virtual machine is constructed from the ``guest_name_prefix`` setting (see :ref:`admin-configuration`) combined with the recipe ID.
 If you have configured multiple Beaker instances to use the same OpenStack instance,